-Having to deal with the aftermath of a disaster that has affected your residence is most often traumatic and stressful.
-Paul Davis offers the following tips and information that should help the recovery process go smoother.
+Dealing with the aftermath of any disaster that has directly affected your home can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 1-866-323-7285

-- Of course, it is always important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to assure them that you are all safe.
+- Of course, it is extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to inform them that you are all safe.

 Water Damage Tips